pgRouting/pgrouting/doc/src/tutorial/index.rst

 There are lots of possible sources for errors in a graph.
 The data that you started with may not have been designed with routing in mind.
-A graph as some very specific requirments.
+A graph as some very specific requirements.
 One it that it is *NODED*, this means that except for some very specific use cases, each road segments starts and ends at a node and that in general is does not cross another road segment that it should be connected to.